IoTone/substrate-coffee-supplychain/README.md

 ## Disclaimer

-This project is intended for demonstration purposes and is not audited or ready for production use.
+This project is intended for demonstration purposes and is not audited or ready for production use and was based on (https://github.com/IoTone/substrate-enterprise-sample-v3)